-

 Reading

-Details on required texts and related assignments for grades 9-12 for summer 2023 can be found below:9th Grade College Prep
+Details on required texts and related assignments for grades 9-12 for summer 2025 can be found below:A pdf of this information can be found HERE.9th Grade College Prep

 -